KarelKubat/goto-meet/README.md

 - Implement notifications for other OSses.
 - Add a method to prevent double invocations on non-MacOSX systems.
 Maybe `goto-meet` must become aware of its own PID file.
+- Implement notifications for other calendars - notably Microsoft Teams seems popular.
+I have no usecase though.

 ## Version & Release Log (most recent last)